Lance-Gamier/Lance-Gamier/README.md

-# Lance Randall Gamier's Academic Github Account for Research Papers
+### Lance Randall Gamier's Academic Github Account for Research Papers

+### For my Other Github Acount on Data Science, check out this link: [https://github.com/March-To-The-Sea]

 <!--
 **Lance-Gamier/Lance-Gamier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.